Invisible Perturbations: Physical Adversarial Examples Exploiting the Rolling Shutter Effect: Crafting Invisible Perturbations

-One of the key challenges in creating physical adversarial example is to create a simulation framework that can accurately compute the final image taken by the camera.
-Without such framework it will be very slow to compute an attack perturbation by repeating physical experiments for every iteration.
+One of the key challenges in creating physical adversarial examples is to create a simulation framework that can accurately estimate the final image taken by the camera.
+Without such a framework it will be very slow to compute an attack by repeating physical experiments.
 In addition, physical world perturbations must survive varying environmental conditions, such as viewpoint and lighting changes.
 Prior work has proposed methods that can create adversarial examples robust to these environmental factors.
 However, in our setting, we encounter a unique set of additional challenges concerning light generation, reception, and camera optics.

 \paragraph{Desynchronization between camera and light source.} The location of the striping patterns appearing on the image depends on the synchronization between the camera and the light source.
-Failing to do so, will shift (or rather cyclically permute) the stripping pattern on the image, reducing the adversarial properties of the signal.
+Failing to do so, will cyclically permute the striping pattern on the image, resulting in a different final image.
 However, the attacker has no control over the camera and when the image is taken.
-Therefore, we optimize our signal to remain adversarial even when the light source is out of sync with the camera at the time of image capture.
+Therefore, we optimize our signal to remain adversarial even when the light source is out of sync with the camera at image capture time.

 \paragraph{Camera exposure.} The exposure of the camera will significantly change how a particular attacker signal is interpreted.
-A long exposure will apply certain ``smoothing effect'' on the signal as two consecutive rows will receive much of the same light.
+A long exposure will apply a ``smoothing effect'' on the signal as two consecutive rows will receive much of the same light.
 This will reduce the attacker's ability to cause misclassifications.
 A shorter exposure would create more pronounced bands on the image, making it easier to induce misclassification.
 We show that our adversarial signal can be effective for a wide range of exposure values.